How does our understanding of “the human” have to change to account for our unevenly distributed geological agency?

 Sophie Falther (MA)

-Sofie Falther is a MA student in the English department at Concordia University, who lives her life in between Tiohtià:ke/Montréal and Denmark.
+Sofie Falther holds an MA in English from Concordia University.
+She lives her life in between Tiohtià:ke/Montréal and Denmark.
 Her thesis project examines transmedia art and the politics of mourning.
 Her research draws on the intersections between environmental humanities, post- and decolonial theory, critical race theory, and Indigenous studies.